sumo10451/group14/README.md

 4. Deploying it on one of the cloud-based providers to run over the network

 ### Iteration 5:
-1. Self Signed certificates configuration
-2. Documentation and presentation for the project delivery.
+1. Documentation and presentation for the project delivery.

 ## Installation
 - sudo apt update -y && sudo apt full-upgrade -y